caioclavico/kafka-metamorphosis/README.md

 the Free Software Foundation, either version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.

+---

+**The metamorphosis is complete! 🦋**

+_Transform your Kafka experience with the elegance of Clojure._